RECONCILIATION - DOING OUR PART

 Currently, around 85% of individuals Inner Hope serves are Indigenous.
 These youth and families have chosen to be a part of the Inner Hope community and have put a lot of trust in our staff and volunteers.
 We feel a deep responsibility to be advocates of justice.
 This includes doing the difficult work of acknowledging where we have all participated in systems of oppression and being part of reconciliation in East Vancouver.

-As a Christian organization, we acknowledge the historic role that Canada’s religious institutions played in harming the Indigenous community, and we take seriously our responsibility for healing damage and reforming harmful practices.
+As a social service organization rooted in faith, we acknowledge the historic role that Canada’s religious institutions played in harming the Indigenous community, and we take seriously our responsibility for healing damage and reforming harmful practices.
 God instructs us through scripture to stand up for the vulnerable.
 We seek an active role in reconciliation by responding directly to the Calls to Action from Canada’s Truth & Reconciliation Commission.
+Our programs are shaped by Indigenous staff, volunteers, board members, cultural mentors, and most importantly, our community.

 In 2015 the Truth and Reconciliation Commission issued its final report, with 94 Calls to Action that implored the Canadian government, along with all Canadian citizens, to acknowledge the past and pursue a new path together for the future.[1]
 Inner Hope has chosen three Calls to Action to focus on and support.

-As a Christian organization, we acknowledge the historic role that Canada’s religious institutions played in harming the Indigenous community, and we take seriously our responsibility for healing damage and reforming harmful practices.
+As a social service organization rooted in faith, we acknowledge the historic role that Canada’s religious institutions played in harming the Indigenous community, and we take seriously our responsibility for healing damage and reforming harmful practices.
 God instructs us through scripture to stand up for the vulnerable.
 We seek an active role in reconciliation by responding directly to the Calls to Action from Canada’s Truth & Reconciliation Commission.
+Our programs are shaped by Indigenous staff, volunteers, board members, cultural mentors, and most importantly, our community.

 In 2015 the Truth and Reconciliation Commission issued its final report, with 94 Calls to Action that implored the Canadian government, along with all Canadian citizens, to acknowledge the past and pursue a new path together for the future.[1]
 Inner Hope has chosen three Calls to Action to focus on and support.